ajitham123/IPP-SaR/README.md

   doi={10.1109/ICRA.2019.8794345}}

 ```

-You can also refer the masters thesis for exhaustive details about the algorithm, for both continous and discrete IPP problem: https://repository.tudelft.nl/islandora/object/uuid%3A34ce9384-9352-41bc-99ce-2a54bd1f3361
+The algorithm used in this paper can be found in **tmplanner_continuous** package.
+The algorithm for discrete IPP can be found in **tmplanner_discrete** package.
+You can also refer the masters thesis for exhaustive details about both continous and discrete IPP algorithm for drones: https://repository.tudelft.nl/islandora/object/uuid%3A34ce9384-9352-41bc-99ce-2a54bd1f3361